yiannislevy/Sensor-Dataset-Preprocessing/README.md

 ## Features

 - **Data Reading**: Reads raw sensor data files (accelerometer and gyroscope) and scale data.
-- **Eating Period Identification**: Identifies eating periods based on accelerometer, gyroscope, and scale data.
+- **Eating Period Identification**: Identifies eating periods based on accelerometer, gyroscope, and scale data, discarding eating-irrelevant previous activity.
 - **Average Sampling Interval Computation**: Calculates the average sampling interval for accelerometer and gyroscope data.
-- **Data Interpolation**: Interpolates scale data based on the minimum average interval from accelerometer and gyroscope data.
+- **Data Interpolation**: Interpolates scale data based on given interval, one for accelerometer's and one for gyroscope's.
 - **Data Saving**: Saves all processed data in both CSV and binary formats in a structured directory.
 - **Folder Navigation**: Allows for folder selection through a GUI.
 - **Data Check**: Skips processing for subjects whose data have already been processed.